Density of group languages in shift spaces: Skew products based on Sturmian shifts

-In fact, the distribution in the group $G(2)$ of the sequence of continued fraction convergents $(p_n/q_n)_n$ whose sequence of partial quotients is given by elements of the Fibonacci shift $X$ behaves like that of a random irrational number.
-We recover the well-known fact that certain residue classes are attained more frequently than others.
-This statement can be considered a modulo $m$ counterpart of L\'evy's theorem stating that $\lim_n \frac{\log q_n}{n}= \frac{\pi^2}{ 12 \log 2}$ a.e.
-Higher-dimensional continued fractions can be considered via skew products for primitive dendric shifts on larger alphabets, such as codings of interval exchanges; consider for instance the Jacobi--Perron algorithm whose equidistribution properties modulo $m$ are studied in \cite{BNN:2006} for random numbers. \end{example}
+In fact, the distribution in the group $G(2)$ of the sequence of continued fraction convergents $(p_n/q_n)_{n\in\N}$ whose sequence of partial quotients is given by elements of the Fibonacci shift $X$ behaves like that of a random irrational number.
+Note that we recover the well-known fact that certain residue classes are attained more frequently than others (as already noted at the end of Example~\ref{ex:convergents}, the entries of equidistributed matrices in $G(2)$ are not equidistributed modulo $2$).